 Is it waterproof?

-Want a waterproof speaker you can take to the pool?
+Want a waterproof speaker you can take to (or into) the pool?
 Look for an IP68 rating.
-In theory, this guarantees that speaker can be submerged at a depth of 1.5m for at least 30 minutes before it gives up the ghost.
+In theory, this guarantees that the speaker can be submerged at a depth of 1.5m for at least 30 minutes before it gives up the ghost.
 If you're for some reason planning to take to the high seas, it's also worth checking if your chosen Bluetooth speaker floats, like the nifty UE Wonderboom 3, pictured above.
 If you drop it in the sea, just rinse it off under a tap.

 Is it smart?